learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 # Build a JS functional library

 ## Project guidelines

 Your assignment today is to build the `fi` JS library.
 This is a toolset of useful functional programming helpers, following the [functional programming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) paradigm.

+_NOTE_ You should try to first complete this assignment by testing your functions with the example inputs found in this readme.
+Open `index.html` in the browser and try to use Chrome's debugging tools.
+When you've finished, feel free to checkout the `with-tests` branch and test your solution against the tests:

+`git checkout with-tests && git pull`

 Your functions should conform to the following guidelines: